A lush greenery spritz in any room may make it appear fresh and welcoming. Indoor succulents have grown quite popular in recent years.

 Water-storing shrubs with fleshy, swollen leaves and/or swelling stems are known as succulents.
 Succulent is derived from the Latin term succus, which means juice or sap.

-Succulents are a diversified category of plants with a wide range of shapes, colours, and flowers.
+Succulents are a diversified category of plants with a wide range of shapes, colors, and flowers.
 Succulents are frequently associated with arid environments like deserts, although they may also be found in forests, high alpine locations, beaches, and dry tropical places.

 Succulents and cacti are often combined and sometimes separated, causing some perplexity.
 Cacti are a distinct subsection of the succulent family.